 All veteran applicants must submit a complete application for admission.
-The application review process parallels that of other freshman and transfer applicants.
-Ultimately, student veterans are expected to cover required course work at a level of achievement similar to that noted on our general freshman and transfer admission requirements and expectations webpages.
+The application review process parallels that of other first-year and transfer applicants.
+Ultimately, student veterans are expected to cover required course work at a level of achievement similar to that noted on our general first-year and transfer admission requirements and expectations webpages.

 Applicants can also contact the University Veteran Services in the Registrar’s Office to receive assistance with questions and paperwork.
 This is where you enroll for your GI Bill® education benefits.
 Please note: Students must be admitted to the university in order to qualify for veteran education benefits.

 The University of Wisconsin–Madison thanks you for your service and in many cases can award transfer credit for education you received while in the military.
 Evaluation of transfer credit adheres to the guidelines in the Joint Statement on the Transfer and Award of Credit developed by the American Association of Collegiate Registrars and Admissions Officers (AACRAO), the Council for Higher Education Accreditation (CHEA), and the American Council on Education (ACE).
 Transfer credit may include direct course equivalencies and/or departmental electives for work that is similar in nature, level, and content to a course in our undergraduate curriculum.
 However, the majority of military credit will transfer as general electives and may not reduce your time to degree.
 A large number of general electives could negatively impact your financial aid eligibility and your admission to competitive programs with credit limits.